 Rule 622.
 Trading Ahead or Against Customers’ Orders

-No Person in possession of an Order from another Person shall knowingly trade ahead of such Order for its own account, an account in which it has a direct or indirect financial interest, or an account over which it has discretionary trading authority.
+No Person in possession of an Order from another Person shall knowingly trade ahead of such Order for its own Trading Account, a Trading Account in which it has a direct or indirect financial interest, or a Trading Account over which it has discretionary trading authority.

-No Person in possession of an Order from another Person shall knowingly take, directly or indirectly, the opposite side of such Order for its own account, an account in which it has a direct or indirect financial interest, or an account over which it has discretionary trading authority.
+No Person in possession of an Order from another Person shall knowingly take, directly or indirectly, the opposite side of such Order for its own Trading Account, a Trading Account in which it has a direct or indirect financial interest, or a Trading Account over which it has discretionary trading authority.

 Rule 623.
 Simultaneous Buy and Sell Order for Different Beneficial Owners

-No Participant shall enter into a pre-arranged transaction or knowingly assume on its own behalf or on behalf of a Customer account the opposite side of its own Order or its Customer’s Order (a “Cross Trade”), except (i) in the case of block trades executed in accordance with Rule 608, (ii) where the Participant is entering into both sides of a Customer Order on a non-discretionary basis, or (iii) the Participant (A) has obtained prior written blanket or transaction specific consent in respect of any relevant Customer and (B) waits for a minimum of 15 seconds after the initial Order is entered before submitting the opposite side Order.
+No Participant shall enter into a pre-arranged transaction or knowingly assume on its own behalf or on behalf of a Customer Trading Account the opposite side of its own Order or its Customer’s Order (a “Cross Trade”), except (i) in the case of block trades executed in accordance with Rule 608, (ii) where the Participant is entering into both sides of a Customer Order on a non-discretionary basis, or (iii) the Participant (A) has obtained prior written blanket or transaction specific consent in respect of any relevant Customer and (B) waits for a minimum of 15 seconds after the initial Order is entered before submitting the opposite side Order.

-Notwithstanding the foregoing, a Participant shall not be in violation of this Rule 623 due to Cross Trades executed by two Participants trading for the same account, or for separate accounts of the same beneficial owner, where neither Participant has knowledge of the other’s Order and there is no coordination or prearrangement of the Cross Trade, provided that each Participant shall be responsible, upon the request of Seed SEF, to demonstrate to the reasonable satisfaction of Seed SEF, that it had no knowledge of the other Participant’s Order.
+Notwithstanding the foregoing, a Participant shall not be in violation of this Rule 623 due to Cross Trades executed by two Participants trading for the same Trading Account, or for separate Trading Accounts of the same beneficial owner, where neither Participant has knowledge of the other’s Order and there is no coordination or prearrangement of the Cross Trade, provided that each Participant shall be responsible, upon the request of Seed SEF, to demonstrate to the reasonable satisfaction of Seed SEF, that it had no knowledge of the other Participant’s Order.

 Rule 624.
 Disclosing Orders Prohibited